 Look online to see where they were educated.
 Check how long they’ve been in practice.
 You can also call their offices to ask how many patients they see each year and whether or not they have an area of specialty.

-Once you have some names of gastroenterologists who practice near you, it’s time to get some other details.
-Look online to see where the doctors were educated and how long they’ve been in practice.
-Also call up their offices and ask how many patients they see over the course of a year and whether or not they have a specialty.
-“This is a lifelong disease, so you should really try and find a gastroenterologist who specializes in inflammable bowel disease, which includes Crohn’s disease,” says Dr. Robert Burakoff, co-editor of IBD Journal and clinical chief, division of gastroenterology, hepatology and endoscopy at Brigham and Women’s Hospital in Massachusetts.
+“This is a lifelong disease, so you should really try and find a gastroenterologist who specializes in inflammable bowel disease, which includes Crohn’s disease,” says Dr. Robert Burakoff, clinical chief in the division of gastroenterology, hepatology, and endoscopy at Brigham and Women’s Hospital in Massachusetts.

-Dr. Burakoff also recommends that if you live near a bigger city, you should try to see if one of the gastroenterologists on your list is affiliated with an inflammable bowel disease center at a university hospital.
-“Those doctors will be the most up-to-date with treatment options,” he says.
+If you live near a bigger city, check if the gastroenterologists on your list are affiliated with an inflammatory bowel disease (IBD) center at a university hospital.
+“Those doctors will be the most up-to-date with treatment options,” explains Dr. Burakoff.
 “Plus, if you go to an IBD center, you’ll also have access to colorectal surgeons who have specific experience with IBD.”

 When you have a disease that affects your GI system, a specialist can help you get the care you need.
 Ask your doctor for a referral to a gastroenterologist.
 You can also connect with the Crohn’s and Colitis Foundation or American Gastroenterological Association.
 Research the gastroenterologists in your area to learn about their qualifications and areas of specialty.